dalabdgw/Hijab_Detection/README.md

 ### Data Collection
 We collected data in a variety of ways.<br>
 1. We collected about 800 image data by crawling Google and Bing sites.<br>
+#### Data Deduplication
+We maked python code for deduplicating images. you can find python code in "Inference_Dataset.ipynb" file<br>

 2. We collected about 200 image data by using chrome extension program(Image Downloader, you can find easily to search chrome market "Image Downloader") <br>

-### Data Preprocessing
-#### Data Deduplication
-We maked python code for deduplicating images. you can find python code in "Inference_Dataset.ipynb" file

 #### Data Labeling
 We used DarkLabel(Data Labeling Program operating in a Windows environment)
 * You can download DarkLabel in Github (https://github.com/darkpgmr/DarkLabel)<br>